Long- and Short-Term Health Effects & Dangers of Cocaine Use

 • Intracerebral hemorrhage (i.e., bleeding within the brain).

-With regular use of cocaine, tolerance to its effects builds at the same time as increased sensitization, It takes less cocaine to produce toxic effects resulting in things like:
+With regular use of cocaine, tolerance to its effects builds at the same time as increased sensitization.
+In other words, it takes less cocaine to produce toxic effects resulting in things like:

 • Anxiety and panic attacks.